emiyahira-developer/EMiyahira/README.md

-## EMiyahira - atualizado em 02Nov2024
+## EMiyahira-Dev - updated in 1994

 ### Hello Everyone 👋